What to see in the vicinity of Kuala Lumpur. Cathedral of the Blessed Virgin Mary

 All this makes your stay in Kuala Lumpur very comfortable and full of only positive emotions.

-• Locals, and many tourists, call Kuala Lumpur simply KL.
-This abbreviation has become no less familiar than LA (Los Angeles) or NY (New York) in the USA.
+• Locals, and many tourists, simply call Kuala Lumpur KL.
+This abbreviation has become no less familiar than LA (Los Angeles) or NY (New York) in the USA

 Petronas Twin Towers

-• Opening hours: from 9:00 to 21:00 from Tuesday to Sunday
+• Opening hours: 9:00 to 21:00 Tuesday to Sunday

-• Entrance fee for an adult: 80 ringgit (17.25 euros), for children: 30 ringgit (6.50 euros)
+• Admission fee for an adult: 80 ringgit (17.25 euros), for children: 30 ringgit (6.50 euros)

 Central Park Kuala Lumpur

-• Admission is free
+• Visit is free

-Oceanarium Aquaria KLCC
+Aquaria KLCC

 • Opening hours: 10:30 to 19:00

-• The cost of an adult ticket is 50 ringgit (10.75 euros), for a child - 40 ringgit (8.60 euros), for a pensioner - 30 ringgit (6.50 euros)
+• The cost of an adult ticket is 50 ringgit (10.75 euros), a child ticket is 40 ringgit (8.60 euros), for a pensioner - 30 ringgit (6.50 euros)

 Petrosains Science Discovery Center